-The contractor shall be responsible for any changes or additions to either an existing or new cabinet as to provide a properly functional video detection system and monitor display.
+The contractor shall be responsible for any changes or additions to either an existing or new cabinet in order to provide a properly functional video detection system and monitor display.
 This may include, but is not limited to, additional SDLC connectors, an MMU (malfunction management unit), shelf relocation and component reorganization.
 No direct pay for any changes or additions.
 All required connections will be considered part of the video detection system installation.

-- 4.2.9 Documentation.
-The contractor shall provide one bound copy and one electronic version (.pdf format) of the user's manual. - 4.3 Radar Detection.
-If radar detection is selected, the following provisions shall also apply. - 4.3.1 Description.
-Provide, install, and test continuous tracking advance detector (CTAD) units and cabinet interface to detect range, speed, and vehicle estimated time of arrival (ETA) to the stop bar for vehicles or clusters of vehicles moving in the user selected direction of travel.
+- 4.1.9 Documentation.
+The contractor shall provide one bound copy and one electronic version (.pdf format) of the user's manual. - 4.2 Radar Detection.
+If radar detection is selected, the following provisions shall also apply. - 4.2.1 Description.
+Provide, install and test continuous tracking advance detector (CTAD) units cabinet interface detect speed. vehicle estimated and to range, and time of arrival (ETA) to the stop bar for vehicles or clusters of vehicles moving in the user selected direction of travel.
 The CTAD shall also detect instantaneous roadway efficiency.
-This specification sets forth the provisions for a radar detection system that detects vehicles, pedestrians, bicycles, and motorcycles on roadways and provides vehicle presence and full-motion tracking.
+This specification sets forth the provisions for a radar detection system that detects vehicles, pedestrians, bicycles, and motorcycles on roadways and provides vehicle presence and fullmotion tracking.

-4.3.2 Material
+4.2.2 Material

-4.3.2.1 Stop Bar Detector.
+- 4.2.2.1 Stop Bar Detector.
 The radar detection systems in the list below are the only systems approved for use in the St. Louis District.
 Installation of radar detection systems shall follow both the below specifications and the manufacturer's instructions.

-- WAVETRONIX SmartSensor - Matrix
+- WAVETRONIX SmartSensor

+- a.
+Matrix